UmmItC/Article/Android/Tools/Termux/index.md

 ## Getting Started with Termux

 Now that you have Termux installed and storage access configured, you can start using it as a powerful terminal on your Android device.
+Here are some tips to help you get started.

 ### Basic Commands

-Termux uses the Bash shell, and you can use familiar commands like `ls`, `cd`, and `pwd`.
-The package manager used in Termux is `pkg`, but you can also use `apt` or `apt-get`.
+Termux use the package manager `pkg` or `apt` or `apt-get` to install and manage software packages.

 Here are some basic commands to get you started: